toerless/pim-assert-packing/draft-ietf-pim-assert-packing.md

 cause the legitimate designated forwarder to stop forwarding traffic to the LAN.
 The effect may be amplified when using a PackedAssert message.

+Like other optional extensions of {{RFC7761}} that are active only when all routers indicate support for them, a single misconfigured or malicious router emitting forged PIM Hello messages can inhibit operations of this extension.

+Authentication of PIM messages such as explained in {{RFC7761}}, Sections 6.2 and 6.3 can protect against the forged message attacks attacks.

 # Acknowledgments

 The authors would like to thank: Stig Venaas for the valuable